saykim0727/IS511/README.md

 ## Goal
 ---
 - Analyze a cryptojacking script to check what they do.
-- Make Chrom plugin to detect malicious mining script.
+- Make Chrome extension to detect malicious mining scripts.

 ## Procedure
 ---
 - Read papers.
 - Analyze well known script or site.
-- Make a program
+- Make a program.

 ## Member
 ---
+- Hyunki Kim
+- Junghwan Park
+- Juhyung Song
-Hyunki Kim, Junghwan Park, Juhyung Song, Seonyong Jeong
+- Seonyong Jeong